jeanduong0929/LANG-CL-SEMANTIC-SEARCH/README.md

 - Python environment.
 - Basic knowledge of Python programming.
 - Understanding of basic database operations.

-## Lab Structure
-1. Semantic Search Overview: A brief introduction to semantic search and its applications.
-2. Function Implementation Tasks:
-    - Implementing document addition with embeddings.
-    - Crafting semantic search queries.
-    - Handling query results and understanding their relevance.

 ## Setup Instructions
 1. Ensure Python and necessary tools are installed on your system.